-Lately, I’ve been seeing a lot of recipes claiming to be “authentic” chicken teriyaki yet many of them seem to miss the whole point of the dish.
-So here it is, the definitive chicken teriyaki recipe written by a Japanese guy.
+Lately, I've been seeing a lot of teriyaki chicken recipes claiming to be "authentic", yet many of them seem to miss the whole point of the dish.
+So here it is, the definitive teriyaki chicken recipe written by a Japanese guy.

-Although the name “Teriyaki” is relatively recent nomenclature, the practice of cooking meat and fish in a mixture of soy sauce and sugar has been around for hundreds of years, going by names such as Amakarayaki (甘辛焼き, sweet and salty grilled) Kannroni (甘露煮, literally simmered in sweet nectar), and Yamatoni (大和煮, simmered Yamato-style).
+Although the name "Teriyaki" is relatively recent nomenclature, the practice of cooking meat and fish in a mixture of soy sauce and sugar has a long history going back hundreds of years.
+Historical names for traditional teriyaki include: Amakarayaki (甘辛焼き, sweet and salty grilled) Kannroni (甘露煮, literally simmered in sweet nectar), and Yamatoni (大和煮, simmered Yamato-style).